Level-Rank Dualities from $\Phi$-Cuspidal Pairs and Affine Springer Fibers: Introduction

 \subsection{Acknowledgments}

-We thank Pablo Boixeda-Alvarez, Olivier Dudas, George Lusztig, Andrew Mathas, Kari Vilonen, and Zhiwei Yun for useful comments.
-During part of the preparation of this work, the first author was supported by an NSF Mathematical Sciences Research Fellowship, Award DMS-2002238.
+We thank Gunter Malle for especially thorough comments and corrections.
+We also thank Pablo Boixeda Alvarez, Olivier Dudas, Ivan Losev, George Lusztig, Andrew Mathas, Jean Michel, Kari Vilonen, Ben Webster, and Zhiwei Yun for useful comments, and Ian Grojnowski and Rapha\"el Rouquier for their kind interest.
+During the preparation of this work, MT was supported by an NSF Mathematical Sciences Research Fellowship, Award DMS-2002238.
+TX thanks the support of ARC grant FL200100141.